ForwardFinancing/forwardfinancing.github.io/_posts/2018-04-25-productivity-with-scripts-screencapture.md

 author: Scott Davidson
 ---

 I am a firm believer that there is almost always room for improvement in process, especially when it comes to automating tasks.
-As an Automation Engineer here at Forward Financing, I am always trying to ensure optimal productivity for my team.
-However, I am also constantly looking for improvements that I can make within my personal process to help me save time throughout the day.
+As an Automation Engineer here at Forward Financing, I try to ensure optimal productivity for my team.
+However, I also constantly look for improvements that I can make within my personal process to help me save time throughout the day.

 A great way to accomplish this is by first identifying some cumbersome task, and then writing a script for it.
 Currently, I have many useful scripts on both my work and home computers to accomplish various things.
-These scripts may not be useful to everyone, but they help me accomplish tasks in a fraction of the time, and end up saving me minutes or hours in my week.
+These scripts help me accomplish tasks in a fraction of the time, saving me minutes or hours in my week.
 Recently, I encountered an arduous daily process in my workflow that was taking me too much time and wrote a script to help me solve this problem.

 **Note: The specific example showcased here assumes that you are on macOS**

 # Identifying the Problem

-Since I am constantly either QAing or communicating with engineers about features, I like to provide as much context as possible.
+I like to provide as much context as possible when QAing or communicating with engineers about features.
 I found that visual aides are very helpful at providing additional context surrounding an issue.

-I primarily use a MacBook.
-Luckily, macOS provides users the ability to take screenshots.
+MacOS provides users the ability to take screenshots.
 There are a few different ways to do this [outlined here by Apple support](https://support.apple.com/en-us/HT201361).
 Since I usually only want a portion of the screen, I prefer the shortcut: `command` + `shift` + `4` to select a capture area with my mouse.

 I would take a screenshot, find it in my filesystem, open it, edit it, change the name, and then attach it to a message after finding it again in my filesystem.
 This required a lot of manual steps, and took a decent amount of time.
 I looked into ways of changing the default name and location of screenshots, but I wanted something a little more custom.
 After some digging, I found out that macOS has the `screencapture` utility that can be used in `Terminal`.
 (In your terminal, type `man screencapture` for more information).
-As soon as I discovered this, I immediately wanted to write a script so I could shave time off this arduous process.
+As soon as I discovered this, I wanted to write a script so I could shave time off this arduous process.

 # Investigation Time